Skip to article frontmatterSkip to article content

 from pylab import *

-Polynomials are the simplest functions we can use since they require only basic arithmetic operations.
-They can provide a good approximation as shown by Weirstrass Theorem.
+Polynomials are easy to evluate since they require only basic arithmetic operations: ,+,÷-,+,\div.
+They can provide a good approximation to continuous functions as shown by Weirstrass Theorem.

 p(x)=a0+a1x++aNxNp(x) = a_0 + a_1 x + \ldots + a_N x^N